 If you want to find accurate devices you can go to the FDA’s website and search for FDA approved pulse oximeters, there are many of them, but then you will spend quite a bit of time searching online to find devices that you can actually purchase.

-As a short cut, one device has been shown to be reasonably accurate in studies in two medical journals and is still available to purchase, the Contec CMS50D pulse oximeter.
-As of late March 2022 it is still available to purchase for around 50$.
+As a shortcut, one device has been shown to be reasonably accurate in studies in two medical journals and is still available to purchase: the Contec CMS50D pulse oximeter.
+As of September 2024, it is still available to purchase for around $30$.
+However, one of our patients recently purchased the device from Contec directly and had trouble contacting them about the product.
+No one who bought it from Amazon has reported the same issue.

 Weight and Scales